jgraley/inferno-cpp2v/src/node/node_interface.md

 # Vida Nova Node Interface

+This document explains how to define nodes for Vida Nova so that programs may be represented using trees (in the compiler sense ) made up of these nodes.
+It will be useful to all users of Vida Nova.

 ## 1 Introduction

 Vida Nova tree nodes implement a set of virtual functions defined by the base class `Node`, as well as observing certain stylistic conventions (termed topology-oriented).
 Both of these are documented here.